-Term Definition Arena Feature Fencing See section 13.3.
+Term Definition Aspect Feature Fencing See section 13.3.
 Corner Allotments Corner allotments are allotments with two or more frontages abutting the public realm.
 Fenestration The openings on a building and specifically relating to windows for the purposes of this document.
-Front Loaded Internal Boundary Secondary Forniage Boundary Public Read Boundary Public Read Boundary Pount Corner Boundary Pount Corner Boundary Pount Corner Boundary Forniage Corner Corner Boundary Forniage C Public Open Space tiary Tertiary Frontage Socoupairy Former Primary Non primer Primary Primary Primary Primary Primary Front Wall of the Dwelling The integral dwelling wall closest to the boundary of the ront Wall of the Dwelling allotment not less than 3.0m in width.
+Front Loaded An allottment that has vehicle access from the primary and/or scondary frontage(s).
+Front Loaded Front Loaded Image: Corner of the primary of the p Front Wall of the Dwelling The integral dwelling wall closest to the boundary of the allotment not less than 3.0m in width.
 Porticos, verandahs and balconies are not integral dwelling walls.
-Local Authority Hume City Council Non Corner Allotments Allotments that have only one frontage that is abutting the public realm.
+Local Authority Hume City Council Non Corner Allotments Allotmonts that have only one frontage that is abutting the

 Term Definition Primary Frontage The shorter boundary that bounds a street.
-Public Realm Refers to land designated as public open space or road reserve.
-Rear Loaded An allotment that has vehicle access from the rear lane Rear Loaded Lane Tertiary Frontage Primary Frontage Primary Frontage Public Realm Vehicle Access Regular Lot Refers to a lot larger than 300m 2 Secondary Frontage The longer boundary that bounds a street or public open space.
+Public Realm Refers to land designated as public open space or road reserv Rear Loaded An allotment that has vehicle access from the rear lane Rear Loaded Regular Lot Refers to a lot larger than 250m 2 The longer boundary that bounds a street or public open space.
 Side and Rear Fencing See section 13.2.